-Jo is passionate about writing, especially about her experiences raising her special needs son, and is dedicated to promoting compassion, providing resources and creating a supportive community through her special needs column, This Modified Life with OC Moms for The Orange County Register.
+Jo is passionate about writing, especially about her experiences raising her special needs son, and is dedicated to promoting compassion, providing resources and creating a supportive community through her new website, Special Needs Orange County.
+She also freelances for The Orange County Register and appeared in the May 2013 issue of OC Family Magazine as one of Orange County’s Inspirational Moms.

 Jo writes regularly on her personal blog, A Sweet Dose of Truth, where no topics are off limits.
-She advocates for children with special needs, pokes fun of family members, candidly explores her past struggles with alcoholism and a slew of other diagnoses that can be found in the DSM IV.
+She advocates for children with special needs, pokes fun of family members, candidly explores her past struggles with alcoholism and provides readers an in-depth look at a life spent with a variety of diagnoses that can be found in the DSM IV.
+Good times.

 After visiting her personal blog, readers either leave scratching their heads wondering why the heck they just wasted five minutes of their lives on her latest post or spend their days waiting around in earnest, pacing back and forth and threatening to go on a hunger strike if she doesn’t fulfill their lives by offering a steady stream of her opinions and observations.